 There are three major types of materials used for fabrication of PCBs:

-The different materials used for the fabrication of PCBs, all offer a variety of advantages and disadvantages.
+The different materials used for the PCB design and fabrication, all offer a variety of advantages and disadvantages.
 The material is chosen according to the application, the result needed, environmental factors, and any other constraints the PCB will face.
 You should choose the material of the PCB depending on the results that are expected.